tomeshnet/tomesh.101/workshops/20210316-reclaim-the-internet/how-to-reclaim-the-internet.md

 ---

-# Digital commons
+class: center, middle

+<captioned-image img-file="img/wikipedia.svg" img-width="25"></captioned-image>

+???
+Wikipedia is a free, multilingual open-collaborative online encyclopedia

+created and maintained by a community of volunteer editors using

+a wiki-based editing system.

+It is one of the 15 most popular websites as ranked by Alexa, as of January 2021.

+---

+## What is the "digital commons"?

-## The digital commons involve the distribution and communal ownership of informational resources and technology.
+## The distribution and communal ownership of technology infrastructure and informational resources.

+<captioned-image img-file="img/wikipedia.svg" img-width="25"></captioned-image>

 ???
 Resources are typically designed to be used by the community by which they are created.